 - Any person under a legal obligation to him or her for payment of money, property, or services and whose death or illness could prevent or delay such a payment or performance

-Perhaps you have health problems and want to know if insurance can deny you for having pre existing conditions, We can answer your questions and help you get the coverage you deserve.
+Perhaps you have health problems and need life insurance with no medical exam or want to know if insurance can deny you for having pre existing conditions, We can answer your questions and help you get the coverage you deserve.

 Additional Forms of Insurable Interest